- iPhone Screen Time

 I have tons of work to do on Monday, so in an ideal world, an hour not spent on social media should be used for work.
 But it did not happen that way.
 I found that when I was frustrated with work, the notifications from Facebook can get my attention right away: “Patty replied your comment on her photo.”, “Let Claire know if you will make it to xyz event.
 Madison is also going.”
 After a few days of detoxing social media, the tricks to make me click on notifications look a bit weird now.
 Why would I need to let Claire know whether I am going to an event RIGHT NOW?
 The event is 2 weeks away.

 I ended up using the hour I saved from social media to listen to music while reading newsletters.
 There are several newsletters I enjoyed: Harvard Business Review, TechCrunch, Fast Company and Morning Brew.
-All of them are related to the business world, tech startups, and important news.
+All of them are related to the topics I care about.
 They are better sources than social media.

 Last day of cutting back social media.
 I thought I would be glad it’s almost over, and it turns out I didn’t have much excitement to go back to the way I was.
 When thinking about those things I did with the hours I saved from social media, I felt happy.
 The coffee, the books, the cupcakes and the fun in the park.
 On top of that my Screen Time doesn’t look so bad anymore.
 It is easy to continue cutting back an hour each day and use that hour to do something I enjoy.
 So if you want to detox social media, try cutting back an hour a day, and use it to do something you would enjoy.
 It’s not too difficult, and very effective.